Connect with us

 JERRY: Well, thinking about that one, I would definitely just take my dog and just relax.
 I would like to take the time to just think about things and sort out some of life’s bigger questions.
 So yeah, my dog “Grace”, and my thoughts and just try and relax and clear the mind, you know.

-BISCUIT: I think you definitely deserve some well earned relaxation time on that island, as you have worked very hard during you career as a top bass player and musician, and you still have a great career ahead of you too my friend.
-Jerry Scott, I would like to take this opportunity to thank you on behalf of all the readers of Bass Musician Magazine and wish you a very merry Christmas and a Happy New year, and wish you all the very best for 2010, and I look forward to hearing much more from you in the future.
+BISCUIT: I think you definitely deserve some well-earned relaxation time on that island, as you have worked very hard during your career as a top bass player and musician, and you still have a great career ahead of you too my friend.
+Jerry Scott, I would like to take this opportunity to thank you on behalf of all the readers of Bass Musician Magazine and wish you a very merry Christmas and a Happy New Year, and wish you all the very best for 2010, and I look forward to hearing much more from you in the future.
 Thank you very much for taking the time out to join me in the “Artist Spotlight”.

-JERRY: It’s all good man, no worries at all, and I wish yourself and all the readers of the magazine a wonderful Christmas and New year also, and please feel free to call me anytime, o.k.?
+JERRY: It’s all good man, no worries at all, and I wish you and all the readers of the magazine a wonderful Christmas and New Year also, and please feel free to call me anytime, o.k.?
 I shall talk to you again soon my friend.

 Find out more about Jerry Scott and hear some of his superb bass playing at: